Code-Institute-Submissions/onAPlateCatering/README.md

 The get a quote form was tested for validation.

 - I tested each input by leaving one blank at a time and checking the correct validation message is given.
 This worked for all cells except the drop down input.
-  - I then updated the code with required property for this field and retested all cells.
-The name, email, phone number and catering occasion all act as expected and are required.
-The additional text field is not required.
+  - I then updated the code with required property for this field and re-tested all the cells.
+The name, email, phone number and catering occasion fields acted as expected and are required to.
+The additional text field is not a required field.

 ### Compatibility Testing